The ultimate weekend in Cusco

 Morning

 The less orderly streets surrounding the market can be even more eye-opening.
-Follow the swarms of shoppers and street food vendors along Cascaparo and Tres Cruces streets for a taste.
+Follow the swarms of shoppers and street food vendors along Cascaparo and Tres Cruces for a taste.

 San Blas.
 Christian Vinces/Shutterstock